Philanthropy and Volunteerism: Social Work

 Sandra (Sandy) Brown, an outstanding leader of the Toronto Jewish community at the turn of the twenty-first century, is one of the most influential and effective leaders of Toronto Jewry, highly regarded as a person of extraordinarily broad experience, unfailing fairness and commitment, and unusually deep knowledge of education.

-Bullowa earned a reputation for being a great trial lawyer.
-Lawyers and others admired her ability to convince judges and juries of her cases.
-In 1919, she established a new point in the law of libel.
+As a lawyer and activist, Emilie M. Bullowa devoted her life to justice for the disenfranchised.
 Her colleagues, as well as many judges, respected her attitude as a woman in a field then dominated by men: She took pride in being a lawyer, rather than in being a female lawyer.